bminer/node-twilio-api/README.md

 #### <a name="callEvents"></a>Call Events

+The following Call events are only emitted if the Call is associated with a registered Application.
+See `app.register()` for more details.

 - Event: 'connected' `function(status) {}` - Emitted when the call connects.
 See the
 	[Twilio Documentation]
 	(http://www.twilio.com/docs/api/twiml/twilio_request#request-parameters-call-status)